 The Minor in Islamic World Studies (IWS) allows students to focus their elective and distribution requirements around the cultures, religions, history, and politics of the Islamic world.
 It provides an excellent foundation for students interested in pursuing careers or graduate studies in fields from foreign service to Islamic studies and beyond.

 The Minor in IWS requires the completion of six qualified courses.
-Two of these are required “gateway” courses: HIST 309-Rise of Islam and HIST 308A-Modern Middle East (ANTH 310-Islam in the Modern World also fulfills the latter requirement).
+Two of these are required “gateway” courses: HIST 309-Rise of Islam and HIST 308A-Modern Middle East (HIST 308B-Modern Islam and ANTH 310-Islam in the Modern World also fulfills the latter requirement).
 Students complete the minor with four additional qualified courses on language and culture, society, politics, and religion.

 The minor is a suitable complement for majors in any humanities or social science discipline.
 For detailed program policies, see below.